 Vanguard VDY dividend growth

 We see much greater dividend growth and stability within VDY.
-I would estimate that we are going to see some very generous dividend growth in 2022, thanks to the big Canadian banks and energy exposure.
+In fact, while lumpy, the dividend increased by 127% over a ten year period.
+Heading into 2022 I had suggested that we would see some very generous dividend growth in 2022, thanks to the big Canadian banks and energy exposure.
+In the end we were offered modest dividend growth of 5.8% for VDY.
+As expected (and offered in this space), the XEI dividend exploded in 2022 thanks to the oil and gas exposure.

 XEI might lead the way in 2022, on the dividend growth front.